Board of Directors

 President & Executive Director, Treasurer

-David Hood is an equine practitioner and researcher.
-He has studied and treated horses with hoof disease for more than 25 years.
+David Hood is a research veterinarian who has studied and treated horses with hoof disease for more than 35 years.
 As the Executive Director for HPF, Dr. Hood is the contact for any questions regarding its efforts and funding.

 Kathy Hildebrandt